 Performance optimization

-Vectorization in direct load write paths
+Vectorization in direct load write path

 Data type and storage optimization